Pratyay-Mondal/Musica/README.md

 - A web music player which includes 10 songs.
 - Created a button to play or pause operations.
 - Created previous and next buttons to play previous and next songs respectively.
-- Tech used: HTML, CSS, JavaScript
+- Tech used: HTML, CSS, and JavaScript